L2-D2/fg-tswiki/Linux.md

 ## Distributions of Linux

-Different maintainers package and update complete operating systems all built upon the Linux kernel but with their own desktop environments, graphical nuances, package managers and/or system control schemes.
+Different maintainers package and update complete operating systems all built upon the Linux kernel but with their own desktop environments, graphical nuances, [[package managers|Aptitude]] and/or system control schemes.
 Some major Linux distributions are:

-* **Name (Upstream)**
+**Name (Upstream)**
 * Debian
 * Ubuntu (Debian)
 * Linux Mint (Ubuntu)